9 mins read

 Companies also issue or receive ‘proof of sustainability’ declarations with shipments: when sustainable material is transferred between sites or companies, a document travels with it declaring the quantity and characteristics that are sustainable.
 This paper trail means that if you follow the chain upstream, you can find where and how the sustainable portion originated.

-Example of Carbon Central's Proof of Sustainability Certificate.
+Example of Carbon Central's Proof of Sustainability Documentation.

 In summary, mass balance in practice works like a controlled accounting system for sustainability.